alienth/torstatus/doc/DESIGN.rst

 There seem to be many ways to decreasing the load on the template, but it seems like all of them involve writing HTML into python code at some level.
-Ultimately, this might have to be done on some level, but we'd rather defer this decision to the future project maintainer, as with the decision of which template language to ultimately use.
+Ultimately, this might have to be done, but we'd rather defer this decision to the future project maintainer, as with the decision of which template language to ultimately use.

 Aside from the template language itself, our team has experienced